So, you enthusiastically enrolled in an IT curriculum…

 Objectives like “to grow my skills in a forward-thinking company” are out.
 Skip them.

-Instead use a headline containing the job title you are seeking.
+Instead, use a resume headline containing the job title you are seeking.
 So just put “Entry-Level Programmer,” “Junior Network Administrator,” or “Help Desk / Technical Support” at the top of your resume, as appropriate for the job you are applying for, of course.

 2. Categorize Technical Competencies